Meet Our Staff

-*San Juan Kayak Expeditions offers something no other sea kayak outfitter can: an owner/guide who has been leading multi-day sea kayak adventures in the San Juans for 32 years!
-Using his extensive experience and knowledge, Tim puts each of his carefully chosen guides through five weeks of rigorous training and then an assistant-guide apprenticeship program.
+San Juan Kayak Expeditions offers something no other sea kayak outfitter can: an owner/guide who has been leading multi-day sea kayak adventures in the San Juans for 36 years!
+Using his extensive experience and knowledge, Tim puts each of his carefully chosen guides through rigorous training and then an assistant-guide apprenticeship program.
 When they are ready to lead your trip, you can rest assured that they have a solid foundation of experience and knowledge to make your trip safe (all guides are CPR/first aid certified), educational and adventurous.
 Our guides are simply the very best!
 Join us for our 36th season!

 “I had a wonderful time on your trip!
 It was absolutely amazing!
 Your incredible knowledge and expertise, combined with a warm heart and a great sense of humor made this an experience I will never forget!
 Thank you!”

 Tara (32 Yrs.) hails from northern Indiana where she earned a Bachelor’s degree in Environmental Studies and Secondary Education from Goshen College.
 She is also certified through the Whale Museum as a Salish Sea Marine naturalist.
 She has led trips for us for three years and is excited to join us again after a year of guiding kayak tours on the gulf coast of Florida.
 Tara brings a strong background in marine mammal research and science education.
 She exudes a passion and knowledge for killer whales and the local marine ecosystem.
 Tara is a pleasure to paddle with and all enjoy her wit, sincerity and pleasant demeanor.